 - RFP - The solicitation document used in the competitive sealed proposal process.
 The RFP procedure permits negotiation of proposals and prices.

 - RFQ - The solicitation document used in competitive procurement, which requests technical or professional skills and experience.

-Please telephone or e-mail the contract specialist identified in the solicitation.
+Please e-mail or telephone the Sourcing Specialist or Category Manager identified in the solicitation.

-This is a procurement solicitation that is open to all vendors.
+This is a procurement solicitation that is open to all suppliers.

 Yes.
 DC Water uses credit cards for certain types of low dollar non-competitive procurements.

 Payment will be processed net thirty (30) from invoice receipt date.
 Note that invoices are considered received only if fully supported by documentation and after goods and/or service has been received.